 What can you use to relieve your dog’s pain safely and effectively?
+Are there any herbs that provide natural pain relief for dogs?

 Just about every dog will experience joint pain at some point during his life, whether from injuries or chronic conditions like arthritis as he ages.